AlloyCI/alloy-runner/docs/configuration/runner_autoscale_aws/index.md

 A familiarity with Amazon Web Services (AWS) is required as this is where most of the configuration will take place.

-Your GitLab instance is going to need to talk to the Runners over the network, and that is something you need think about when configuring any AWS security groups or when setting up your DNS configuration.
+Your AlloyCI instance is going to need to talk to the Runners over the network, and that is something you need think about when configuring any AWS security groups or when setting up your DNS configuration.